 The following year, in 2016, Prime Day grew.
 Belgium participated (bringing the total number of participating countries to 10), sales worldwide were 60% higher than in 2015, and 3P sellers offering deals nearly tripled their orders year-over-year.

 Prime Day 2017 saw even greater growth, not only in terms of products sold (50% more than 2016) and participating countries (up from 10 to 12), but in the length of time the deal day lasted as well — from 24 hours to 30.

 Then, in 2018 and due to the success of the extended hours, Amazon took it a step further and ran Prime Day for 36 hours.
 Once again, it paid off.

 Prime members worldwide bought over 100 million products, SMEs (small and medium-sized enterprises) earned over $1.5 billion in revenue, and it was Amazon’s largest day-and-a-half of sales globally.

 Finally, Prime Day 2019 ran for 48 hours, and sales eclipsed 2018’s Black Friday and Cyber Monday sales combined.

 During that two-day time frame, shoppers bought more than 175 million items, generating over $2 billion in revenue for third-party sellers.
 In fact, some sellers reported experiencing an increase in sales anywhere from 23% to 200%.

-In May, 2020, Jungle Scout conducted an anonymous survey of 1,006 U.S. consumers, asking them about their buying preferences and behaviors.
+In April 2021, Jungle Scout conducted an anonymous survey of 1,066 U.S. consumers, asking them about their buying preferences and behaviors.
 Respondents ranged in age from 18 to 75+, and represent every U.S. state, all genders and employment types, and various levels of income.
-See the 2020 Consumer Trends Report.
+See our Consumer Trends Report page for more information.